ekoorb23/ekoorb23.github.io/EPR/index.md

 ## Integration with LMS

-This application is provided as [SCORM](https://scorm.com/scorm-explained/one-minute-scorm-overview/) (Sharable Content Object Reference Model) module.
+Each module is a [SCORM](https://scorm.com/scorm-explained/one-minute-scorm-overview/) (Sharable Content Object Reference Model) package.
 It can be used with any [LMS](https://en.wikipedia.org/wiki/Learning_management_system) (Learning Management System) that supports version SCORM 1.2.
-SCORM modules are delivered as ZIP package.
+SCORM modules are exported from [Articulate Storyline 360](https://www.articulate.com/360/storyline/) in ZIP format.

-Follow your LMS instructions on how to upload a SCORM module.
-Usually the ZIP is uploaded and a few additional settings are set.

-When run from a LMS, the application sends back these data:
+When run from an LMS, the SCORM reports these data to the LMS:

 * `cmi.core.score.raw` – a number from 0 to 100 for the overall score
 * `cmi.core.score.min` – 0